 Causes of Incontinence

-Temporary urinary incontinence can affect a patient for a number of reasons and may not be indicative of anything serious and usually fixes itself.
-Things that can cause temporary incontinence include (but are not limited to) alcohol, caffeine, artificial sweeteners, chili peppers, blood pressure medications, heart medications, muscle relaxants, sedatives, and vitamin C. Except for the medications, try eliminating these from your routine and see if that helps.
+Temporary urinary incontinence can affect a patient for a number of reasons and may not be indicative of anything serious and usually is able to fix itself.
+Things that can cause temporary incontinence include (but are not limited to) alcohol, caffeine, artificial sweeteners, chili peppers, blood pressure medications, heart medications, muscle relaxants, sedatives, and vitamin C. Except for the medications, you should try eliminating these from your routine and see if that helps.

 Pregnancy, menopause, and a hysterectomy can also cause incontinence.
 While uncomfortable and embarrassing, this is relatively normal.
 A doctor can give advice on how to manage your symptoms, but a doctor might not be necessary.

 It’s important to remember that incontinence can be indicative of more serious conditions such as prostate cancer, urinary cancer, and neurological damage.
 Incontinence can also cause rashes and UTIs.
-Go to a doctor when the symptoms become severe or there’s no reason behind it.
+Go to a doctor when the symptoms become severe or there is no discernible reason behind it.

 Managing and Preventing Incontinence

-When you start noticing symptoms or want to ensure that you don’t start getting symptoms, there are a number of things you can do.
-First, stay in your recommended BMI, use Kegels and other pelvic exercises, eat fiber, and avoid alcohol and caffeine.
+There are a number of things you can do to proactively prevent symptoms or if you start to notice symptoms.
+You can make sure you stay in your recommended BMI, use Kegels and other pelvic exercises, eat fiber, and avoid alcohol and caffeine.

 Treatment of Incontinence